astral-sh/ruff/docs/configuration.md

 (and thus suppressed).
 You can run `ruff check /path/to/file.py --extend-select RUF100` to flag unused `noqa` directives.

-Second, Ruff can _automatically remove_ unused `noqa` directives via its autofix functionality.
+Second, Ruff can _automatically remove_ unused `noqa` directives via its fix functionality.
 You can run `ruff check /path/to/file.py --extend-select RUF100 --fix` to automatically remove unused `noqa` directives.